|Where it is||Portoferraio - Loc. Le Grotte|

 Thanks to excavations between 1960 and 1972, how the villa is structured is very clear: built entirely in opus reticulatum it opens out across a central axis consisting of a large rectangular tank surrounded by a peristilium; it had three large gardens, one of which ran along the wall facing the coast, with a scenic view of the gulf of Portoferraio, a hortus conclususwith frescos on the walls, a part for the dominus and for the domina, another part for the thermal baths with calidarium and frigidarium.

-The cleaning areas, that is the cryptoporticus, the water tanks and the store rooms went well over where the road is today, with a granite small jetty in the area below for those who arrived at the villa by sea.
+The wash areas, that is the cryptoporticus, the water tanks and the store rooms went well over where the road is today, with a small jetty made of granite in the area below for those who arrived at the villa by sea.

-Some seals on amphoras and doliums (large, round terracotta containers used for transporting wine) were found, with inscriptions on them made by a slave, bear the name of both the owner of the doliums and the wine inside them.
+Some seals on amphoras and doliums (large, round terracotta containers used for transporting wine) were also found, with inscriptions on them made by a slave, and they bear the name of both the owner of the doliums and of the wine inside them.

-This belief is backed up by some historical details like the writings of Ovid, in which he declares that this ancient villa on the Island of Elba belonged to the Valeri family.
+This theory is also backed up by some historical details like the writings of Ovid, in which he declares that this ancient villa on the Island of Elba belonged to the Valeri family.

-During the year you can visit the site only if you have booked beforehand, and on request, guided tours, educational and personal visits will be organized.
+It is possible to visit the site of the Roman Villa in Le Grotte at other times in the year but only if you have booked beforehand, and on request, take part in guided tours,and educational and personal visits will also be organized.